ritikaxx/Ment-Ed/README.md

 # MAJOR CONTRIBUTIONS-
 • Homepage for login/registration of student, mentors/employees and
 recruiters and the registered information is stored in a database.
-# • STUDENT SIDE
+# • USER INTERACTION / MAIN WEBPAGE
-◦ Student can can see the score board, the list of recent posts he subscribed to and the upcoming meetings for classes/interviews for internship/job he applied for on the dashboard.
+◦1-Student can can see the score board, the list of recent posts he subscribed to and the upcoming meetings for classes/interviews for internship/job he applied for on the dashboard.
 ◦ Can add questions/doubts to which other students/mentors can